WAaronD/FreeWILLI_wasd/README.md

 Uses a **producer/consumer concurrency pattern** with threads created in ```src/main.cpp```.
 Shared data and synchronization are handled by ```SharedDataManager()``` from ```src/shared_data_manager.h```

-Key architectural features include:

-**Pipeline Execution Model**: Signal processing steps are executed sequentially using the Pipeline Pattern.
-The Pipeline class is created and initialized in ```src/main.cpp``` and it's method ```process()``` calls the main signal processing loop ```dataProcess()``` and wraps it in a ```try/catch``` block.

-**Factory Pattern**: Objects for various algorithms (e.g., filters, detection modules) are dynamically created using a factory.

-### Signal Processing Pipeline
-The signal processing pipeline consists of a feature extraction phase, where key signal characteristics are computed and logged to a file.
-This is followed by optional steps that include multi-target tracking and neural network inference for further analysis.

-#### Feature Extraction

-1. *Time Domain Detection*: A time domain detector is applied to identify segments of interest.
+At launch, the Listener builds a custom processing flow from your JSON spec using the **PipelineBuilder** (`pipeline_builder.cpp`):

+1. **Stage List Creation**
+   The builder reads each entry under `"pipelineStages"` and instantiates the corresponding stage objects (e.g. data acquisition, filtering, detection, tracking).

+2. **Shared Context**
+   All stages share a single `ProcessingContext` that carries raw samples, timestamps, intermediate buffers, and detection results through the pipeline.

+3. **Orchestration Loop**
+   The `PipelineOrchestrator` (`pipeline_orchestrator.cpp`) steps through your configured stages in order—calling `execute()` on each—and hands off the updated context to the next stage.

+4. **Pluggable Implementations**
+   Because each stage implements a common interface, you can swap algorithms simply by changing the name in your JSON:
+   - Replace the default click detector with a new one by registering it in `time_domain_detectors_factory.h`.
+   - Swap an FIR filter for a polyphase filter via the filter factory in `time_domain_filters_factory.h`.

+**Example Workflow**
+The config file ```config_files/volumetric.json``` specifies ```template``` as **MultiChannelFrequencyDomainTracking**.
+In ```pipeline_factory.cpp```, this build the pipeline through the fucntoin call to ```multiChannelFrequencyDomainTracking``` which builds the pipeline by adding the following stages:

+- **.addDataAcquisition(...)**
+Reads raw audio packets from SharedDataManager and converts them into floating‑point data. **This stage is required.**
+- **.addTimeDomainDetection(...)**
+Applies a time‑domain detector (e.g., energy detector) to flag candidate signal segments.
 This step reduces computational overhead by filtering irrelevant data.
+- **.addFrequencyDomainTransform(...)**
+Converts each channel’s time‑domain data into the frequency domain - either a straight FFT or an FFT plus frequency‑domain filtering - based on the provided parameters.

-2. *Frequency Domain Transformation and Filtering*: The detected signal segments are transformed into the frequency domain using the Fast Fourier Transform (FFT).
-If filtering is enabled, Finite Impulse Response (FIR) filters are applied in the frequency domain to isolate frequency bands of interest.
+Finite Impulse Response (FIR) filters are applied in the frequency domain to isolate frequency bands of interest.
 The filter coefficients are loaded from a configuration file in the ```filters/``` directory, and the frequency-domain representation is computed dynamically at runtime.

-3. *Frequency Domain Detection*: A frequency domain detector is applied to identify segments of interest.
-This step reduces computational overhead by filtering irrelevant data.

-4. *TDOA Estimation with GCC-PHAT*:
+- **.addFrequencyDomainDetection(...)**
+Identifies spectral events by applying frequency‑domain detector to the transformed data.
+- **.addONNXClassification(...)**
+Executes an ONNX‑based neural network classifier.
+The *.onnx* model file is loaded from the path ```ML_models/``` along with a *.json* file which specifies how the input data should be normalized.
+See section **Runtime Configuration** to see how these paths are specified.
+All code for loading the models and running inference exists in the folder ```src/ML/```.
+- **.addFrequencyDomainDoaEstimation(...)**
+Estimates the Direction of Arrival for each detected event by analyzing inter‑channel phase differences in the frequency domain.
 Time Difference of Arrival (TDOA) is calculated using the Generalized Cross-Correlation with Phase Transform (GCC-PHAT) algorithm.

-5. *DOA Estimation*: The Direction of Arrival (DOA) of detected signals is estimated using a computationally efficient approach.
+The Direction of Arrival (DOA) of detected signals is estimated using a computationally efficient approach.
 This step leverages precomputed matrices derived from the Singular Value Decomposition (SVD) of the hydrophone position matrix.
 The hydrophone position matrix is loaded from a file in the ```receiver_pos/``` directory.

-#### Neural Network Inference (optional)
-Once the feature extraction phase is complete, a neural network classifier can be applied to the extracted frequency-domain representations.
-The classification step is performed using ONNX Runtime, allowing efficient execution on resource-constrained hardware.

-The *.onnx* model file is loaded from the path ```ML_models/``` along with a *.json* file which specifies how the input data should be normalized.
-See section **Runtime Configuration** to see how these paths are specified.
-All code for loading the models and running inference exists in the folder ```src/ML/```.
+- **.addTracking(...)**
+Runs the tracking algorithm.
+See section ```Multi-Target Tracking``` for a brief description (paper coming soon!).
+- **.setFileOutput(...)**
+Configures persistent logging of detections, tracks, and metrics to disk.
+- **.setConsoleOutput(...)**
+Enables real‑time logging of status updates and detection summaries to the console.
+- **.setErrorLogging(...)**
+Registers an error handler (e.g., file, console) to catch and report exceptions during processing.
+- **.build(...)**
+Finalizes the pipeline construction and returns a ready‑to‑run Pipeline instance with all configured stages and parameters.

-#### Multi-Target Tracking (optional)
+##### Multi-Target Tracking
-After DOA estimation (step 5), our novel multi-target tracking algorithm can be used to track multiple detected sources over time.

-##### **How It Works**
 - **Clustering (DBSCAN)**: Detected DOA estimates are grouped using the **DBSCAN** clustering algorithm to determine the number of active sources.
 - **Kalman Filtering**: Each detected source is assigned a **Kalman filter**, which continuously updates its estimated position based on new DOA observations.
 - **Association Mechanism**: A **nearest-neighbor with gating strategy** links new detections to existing tracks.